 10:20 AM: Touchdown in Milan.

 11:00 AM: Numb with relief and exhaustion, I sat masked and gloved waiting with the luggage.
 Paolo went to rent a compact station wagon.
-Big enough for our luggage and comfortable enough what was ahead.
+Big enough for our luggage and comfortable enough for what was ahead.
 We were off the plane, but the ordeal was not over yet.

 11:42 AM: Paolo and I loaded up our luggage in the rental car.
 Right before getting in, I took my first unmasked deep breath since Sunday morning.
 Spring air, chilled by misty rain.
 It, felt, magnificent.

-11:50 AM: If there was any chance we had been exposed to COVID-19 on the flight, there was zero chance we would taking the risk of exposing Paolo’s parents to it.
+11:50 AM: If there was any chance we had been exposed to COVID-19 on the flight, there was zero chance we would take the risk of exposing Paolo’s parents to it.
 We were headed to Bardonecchia where we would quarantine for 14 days.
 We had two hours and twenty minutes to go.

 1:00 PM: I opened the window for fresh air and blasted ‘American Woman’ on the stereo, anything to stay awake.